Many gardeners have dealt with the irritation of finding grubs in the soil among their plants.

 Organic fertilizer, compared to synthetic fertilizer, has a lower chance of hurting beneficial soil organisms, such as beneficial nematodes.
 Read 29 Organic and Homemade Fertilizers for Plants.

-It may not stop root-eating grubs, but it allows everything else to keep living.
-With organic fertilizers, beneficial nematodes stand a better chance of surviving another day to target grubs.
+It may not stop root-eating grubs but allows everything else to keep living.
+Organic fertilizers give beneficial nematodes a better chance to survive another day to target grubs.

 6. Neem Oil